The ins and outs of keeping your AirPods free of grime and earwax.

 - Lint-free cloth (or paper towel)

-- Use the cotton swab to clean the inside of the charging case.Don’t forget to clean around the charging pins where the ‘handles’ of your AirPods would go.
+Don’t forget to clean around the charging pins where the stem of your AirPods would go.

 - Dip the toothpick in isopropyl alcohol.
 Use it to clean dirty areas that the cotton swab couldn’t reach.